wrigjz/conservation_python/Readme.txt

 #
 This is an implimentation of the consurf system
-It takes a single chain pdb file (often provided from critires) or a single chain fasta file It uses 150 evenly sampled acceptable homologues
+It takes a single chain pdb file (often provided from critires) or a single chain fasta file It uses 150 evenly sampled acceptable homologs

 To run you need a directory structure such as